FAQ · Engineering Q&A

 Concrete example.
 Consider an LC resonator with Q-factor of 100 at resonance: stored energy Estored = ½ C V² = ½ L I² (typically of order mJ to J); reactive power circulation Qreactive = ω · Estored (at fA ≈ 2.45 MHz and mJ-scale storage, of order kVAR); real dissipation Ploss = ω · Estored / Q (orders of magnitude smaller than Qreactive).
 Kilovars of reactive power can circulate inside the resonator while real losses are watts.
 This is absolutely standard physics — the behavior of high-Q tank circuits in RF transmitters, MRI gradient coils, induction heating systems, and every resonant filter in the world.

 Implication for VENDOR.Max interpretation.
-When observing internal Contour A amplitudes (e.g., through RF probes or oscilloscopes on a capacitive node), the instantaneous V·I products can reach hundreds of kW.
-This does not mean hundreds of kW of real power are produced inside Contour A. It means significant reactive energy circulates in the high-Q LC resonator.
+When observing internal Contour A amplitudes (e.g., through RF probes or oscilloscopes on a capacitive node), the instantaneous V·I products can become orders of magnitude larger than the real power crossing the boundary.
+This does not mean a correspondingly large real power is produced inside Contour A. It means significant reactive energy circulates in the high-Q LC resonator.
 Preal across any boundary of the circulating resonator is only the fraction associated with losses and extraction into parallel branches.

 Three windings,